nriccar/react-animate-children/README.md

 This library features `IntersectionObserver` so that the animation can start once the children are visible on the screen!

+## Features

+- Compatible with `styled-components`
+- Use of `IntersectionObserver` api
+- Highly customziable - check props table

 ## Installation

 ```